 Confirm Licensing, Insurance, and Business Legitimacy

-Before discussing layouts or finishes, confirm that your contractor is properly qualified.
-In Maryland, a licensed contractor demonstrates compliance with state regulations and ethical standards.
-Proper insurance coverage also protects homeowners from unexpected liability during construction.
-Homeowners should take time to verify licensing through official channels, request documentation for liability and workers’ compensation insurance, and confirm that the business operates from an established local address.
+Before discussing layouts or finishes, verify that your contractor is properly licensed in Maryland.
+A licensed home improvement contractor demonstrates compliance with state regulations and professional standards.
+Insurance coverage protects you from unexpected liability during construction.

 Match the Contractor’s Experience to Your Project